From BR Bullpen

 Biographical Information

 Heinie Groh had a long career and was on five World Series teams.
-He played on the Cincinnati Reds team that won the tainted 1919 World Series, was on the great New York Giants teams that went to the Series in 1922-24, and finished out his career with one appearance in the 1927 World Series for the Pittsburgh Pirates against the Yankees, who won 4-0.
+He played on the Cincinnati Reds team that won the tainted 1919 World Series, was on the great New York Giants teams that went to the Series in 1922, 1923 and 1924, and finished out his career with one appearance in the 1927 World Series for the Pittsburgh Pirates against the New York Yankees, who won 4-0.

 He held out for a pay raise at the beginning of the 1921 season and refused to play.
 As a result, Commissioner Kenesaw Mountain Landis banned him.
 Landis would approve Groh's reinstatement only "on the express condition that Groh joins the Cincinnati team immediately and remains with it throughout the 1921 season."
 Groh was back in the Reds lineup two days later.